 Identify.
 Understand.
 Respond.

-Mental Health First Aid is a course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
+Mental Health First Aid is a course that teaches you how to identify, understand and respond to signs of mental illnesses and substance use challenges.
 The training gives you the skills you need to reach out and provide initial help and support to someone who may be developing a mental health or substance use problem or experiencing a crisis.

 If we identify challenges early, we increase the chances people get the help they need as soon as possible.